fraserwat/newsround/README.md

 # Daily News Roundup

-## Preface

-At the beginning of 2024, I wanted to get my iPhone screentime down to a 1 hour daily average.
-There's a lot of stuff I want to do this year (finishing my MSc, learning an instrument, all alongside doing good quality work with a healthy work-life balance), so theres a pull factor in wanting to be as productive as possible, plus there's a lot of stuff out there on how the way our smartphone technology (especially social media) destroy our attention spans, do weird stuff to our dopamine receptors and I dunno, there's just stuff I don't need to see first / last thing every day.

-I did manage this and it was definitely a net positive, but the downside was I didn't have any idea what was going on in the society I lived in anymore -- I was totally uninformed, which I don't think is a cool or interesting trait to have.
-There are definitely lower effort ways of squaring that circle, but this way I had got a project in the new programming language I was learning.

 ## What is this?

 A daily email in my inbox, which contains a headline (as a hyperlink) and a short summary of the following: